yuriy645/My_First_Level/README.md

 - Panel builder creates panel houses
 - Wooden builder creates wooden houses c)
-In the program, we create a developer with a name, we command to build to it, and it builds as he can.
+In the program, we create a developer with a name, we command to build to it, and it builds as it can.